eqs-nz/rubyscan/README.md

 # License

-hyperscan.rb is licensed under the Simplified BSD License.
+Rubyscan is licensed under the Simplified BSD License.
 See the LICENSE file in the project repository.

 ## Usage